Resources & Publications

 Spinde, Timo; Krieger, David; Plank, Manu; Gipp, Bela

-Towards A Reliable Ground-Truth For Biased Language Detection Inproceedings
+Towards A Reliable Ground-Truth For Biased Language Detection Proceedings Article

 In: Proceedings of the ACM/IEEE-CS Joint Conference on Digital Libraries (JCDL), Virtual Event, 2021.